Puerto Rico profile

 Puerto Rico is the easternmost and smallest of the Greater Antilles, bordered by the Atlantic Ocean to the north and the Caribbean Basin to the south.

-Neither a state nor independent, the island has been a US territory with "commonwealth status" since 1952.
+Neither a state nor independent, the island has been a US territory since 1898.

 Everyone born on the island is an American citizen and holds a US passport but cannot vote in US presidential elections.